 - Long-Lost Relative: The entire basic plot of the second book is about Dragonfly finding his long-lost sister.
 Before Dragonfly's eggs hatched, a Chirostenotes killed most of the eggs in the nest before the babies hatched.
 Only Dragonfly's egg survived.
 However, his sister also survived, but her egg rolled into a pterosaur nest, and she was adopted by the pterosaur parents.
 On one of their annual migrations, the pterosaurs got confused and ended up in Mongolia.
 Dragonfly's sister then ended up living in Mongolia.
 Several years later, Dragonfly travelled to Mongolia and met his sister.

 - Stock Dinosaurs: Again, also completely averted.
 Not one stock dinosaur appears in the book.
 Non-stock relatives that are very similar to their stock cousins are used instead.
 For example, Dromaeosaurus and Saurornitholestes are used instead of Velociraptor, Daspletosaurus is used instead of Tyrannosaurus rex, Einiosaurus is used instead of Triceratops, and Alamosaurus is used instead of "Brontosaurus" (really Apatosaurus).
 The main character is a Troodon, which is a non-stock dinosaur.

 - Actually, there is at least one stock dinosaur: a Parasaurolophus.

 - Wouldn't Hurt A Child: Averted.
-Sharptooth kills a baby Saurornitholestes, and he doesn't feel bad about it at all.
+Blackclaw kills a baby Saurornitholestes, and he doesn't feel bad about it at all.
 In fact, he is very proud of himself.
 Also, the flashback in the second book, where Dragonfly's siblings are all killed by an egg-eating Chirostenotes.